Thursday, 18 June 2026

 Another look back on the Archdiocese of Toronto's gay mafia

-Time to repost this.
-They would rather my fellow Toronto Catholic knew nothing about this.
+Time to troll the Arch, again.
+They would rather my fellow Toronto Catholics knew nothing about this.
 There is a link to the original on the left.

 How many of these priests are still "active?"
 Well, any priest in Canada, in his late 60's and on, who attended St. Augustine's Seminary from at least 1970 knows what happened and that this is all true.